-- Callback Setup Problems: Verify that your callback includes the parameters and static variables required by your server or tracking service, and that it’s attached at the right level (account, app, or campaign).
+- Callback Setup Problems: Verify that your callback includes the parameters and static variables required by your server or tracking service, and that it’s attached at the right level (app or campaign).
 If you leave required parameters out, you may see lower figures via your service relative to the Chartboost dashboard.

 - Time Zone Differences: Our system uses PST/PDT (UTC – 8 hours), so you may see discrepancies if your service reports from a different time zone.
 (Consider adding the Timestamp parameter to your callbacks to know the event’s exact time, as opposed to when the callback reached your system.)